 By Christine Skelly, Ph.D., Equine Extension Specialist, Department of Animal Science, Michigan State University

-A pony or donkey, being smaller in size and requiring less energy, can easily become obese when given free access to grazing even a moderate-quality pasture.
-All equines utilizing pasture as their sole form of energy should have body condition scores done frequently to ensure they are not getting too fat or too thin.
-It may be important to limit grazing during times of lush growth such as early spring in order to prevent obesity or to supplement grazing with hay or grain during low pasture productivity, that is, in times of drought or towards the end of the grazing season.
+A pony or donkey, being smaller in size and requiring less energy, can easily become overweight when given free access to grazing even a moderate-quality pasture.
+All equines utilizing pasture as their sole form of energy should have body condition scores accessed frequently to ensure they are not getting too fat or too thin.
+It may be necessary to limit grazing during times of lush growth such as early spring to prevent obesity or to supplement grazing with hay or grain during low pasture productivity to keep your horse at a healthy weight.

 This pasture is overgrazed and provides very little nutrition.

 Spring pastures put some horses at health risks

 If horses are kept on pasture year-round, they usually adjust to the new foliage as it grows in the early spring.
 Most management problems occur when stalled horses fed a hay and grain diet are abruptly turned out to graze pasture in the spring.
 The lush spring growth of pasture foliage, either grasses or legumes, is higher in moisture content (75-85%).
 In addition the energy and protein content of foliage can be as much as 50% higher in early vegetative growth compared to that in vegetative growth twelve weeks later.
 Abruptly changing the horse’s forage source from hay to pasture can disrupt the microbial population in their hindgut and trigger laminitis or colic.

 Horses kept in stalls through the winter and allowed early free access to pasture may overeat because of the palatability of the lush green foliage.
 This over-consumption can put a horse at risk for the following nutrition-related problems:

 1. Overweight/obesity - Depending on individual metabolism, some horses can gain significant weight on pasture alone.